Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Discussion

-To conclude, the above exercise shows that the bulk of radio emission in UFO-hosts is consistent with being driven by an evolution of the nuclear wind.
-In addition we note that within our UFO sub-sample we detect steep-spectrum features extending beyond the stellar body of the galaxy, matching with outflow expectations.
-Though all previous observations fit well within a wind scenario, we stress that we cannot rule out the jet scenario based on this analysis.
-Higher resolution imaging, and an estimate of the polarization fraction may help in distinguishing between the two (\citealt{Wang_2023}; \citealt{Chen_2023}; \citealt{Meenakshi_2024}; \citealt{Chen_2024}).
+To conclude, the above exercise shows that the bulk of radio emission in UFO hosts is consistent with being driven by an evolution of the nuclear wind.
+In addition we note that within our UFO subsample we detect steep-spectrum features extending beyond the stellar body of the galaxy, matching with outflow expectations.
+Although all previous observations fit well within a wind scenario, we stress that we cannot rule out the jet scenario based on this analysis.
+Higher resolution imaging and an estimate of the polarisation fraction may help to distinguish between the two (\citealt{Wang_2023}; \citealt{Chen_2023}; \citealt{Meenakshi_2024}; \citealt{Chen_2024}).

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-We have analysed radio data of the AGN in the SUBWAYS sample (z=0.1-0.5, $L_{bol}=10^{44.9-46.3}$ erg/s) and investigated the origin of their radio emission, with a focus on radio-UFO connection, exploiting the availability of a unique combination of multi-band observations, as for RQQ the most likely origin considered are star-formation activity, AGN corona, winds or jets.
-The radio proprietary data, simultaneously collected with JVLA at 1.5 and 6 GHz, have been complemented with archival images from LoTSS at 145 MHz, and from additional radio surveys (GMRT, RACS, FIRST and VLASS) to cover a larger frequency range.
+We have analysed radio data of the AGNs in the SUBWAYS sample (z=0.1-0.5, $L_{bol}=10^{44.9-46.3}$ erg/s) and investigated the origin of their radio emission, with a focus on radio-UFO connection, exploiting the availability of a unique combination of multi-band observations, as for RQQ the most likely origins considered are star-formation activity, AGN corona, wind, or jets.
+The radio proprietary data, simultaneously collected with JVLA at 1.5 and 6 GHz, have been complemented with archival images from LoTSS at 145 MHz, and from additional radio surveys (GMRT, RACS, FIRST, and VLASS) to cover a larger frequency range.